 It is difficult to compare mixed or crossbred herds as a group with any other breed group, because no two crossbred or mixed herds are alike.
-The best comparison that can be made with this group of data is to compare Holstein with non-Holstein herds for a couple of years before trying to propose conclusions.
+The best comparison that can be made with this group of data is to compare Holstein with non-Holstein herds.
 Not even this comparison was made for 2000 because many herds in the 2000 data were not categorized as precisely as previously described.
-The mixed group data was shown in a the table in the third year report.
+The mixed group data was shown in the table in the third year report.
 While not shown in later reports, the relative performance of the mixed group was similar to the performance of the non-Holstein group.

-In 2004, for the first time in four years, the non-Holstein herds had an advantage over the Holstein herds in NFIFO/CWT EQ.
+In 2004, for the first time in four years, the non-Holstein herds had an advantage over the Holstein herds in NFIFO per CWT EQ.
+In 2005, the Holstein advantage in NFIFO/CWT EQ was very slim.

-In 2003, 2002, and 2001, the herds with 85% or more Holsteins had noticeably higher NFIFO/cow and NFIFO/CWT EQ levels than the non-Holstein herds.
-The Holstein advantage was larger with the NFIFO/cow measure than when measured by NFIFO/CWT EQ.
+In all years, the herds with 85% or more Holsteins had noticeably higher NFIFO per cow than the non-Holstein herds.
+The Holstein advantage was larger with the NFIFO per cow measure than when measured by NFIFO per CWT EQ.
 This is contrary to a fairly common belief that Holstein is a less profitable breed for grazing systems.
 Because a dairy farm is a very complex business with many variables, the differences in profit levels between the two groups cannot be entirely credited to the breed of cows.
-For example, while the years of grazing and farming experience for all of the graziers is not available in the data, it does appear that Holstein herds tend to also have the more experienced managers.
+For example, while the years of grazing and farming experience for all of the graziers was not available in all of the data, it does appear that Holstein herds tend to also have the more experienced managers.
 The managers with more years of experience have had more time to increase equity and decrease debt.
 Such factors may be responsible for some of the difference in performance between the Holstein herds and those called non-Holstein.